plain.jobs

 Jobs can be defined in any Python file, but it is suggested to use app/jobs.py or app/{pkg}/jobs.py as those will be imported automatically so the @register_job decorator will fire.

-Run database migrations after installation:
+Sync the database after installation:

 Local development